wp-plugins/ad-inserter/readme.txt

 *   Search Pages
 *   Archive pages

-For display positions Before Excerpt and After Excerpt you can also specify comma separated list of excerpt numbers.
+For display positions Before Excerpt and After Excerpt you can also specify comma separated list of excerpt numbers (1 - 9).

 Ad Inserter is perfect for displaying AdSense or Amazon ads.
 It can also be used to display various versions of <a href="https://support.google.com/adsense/answer/65083?ctx=as2&rd=2&ref_topic=23389">AdSense ads using channels</a> to test which format or color combination performs best.